 John and I took the time to get acquainted naturally over three-plus months at work.
-The more I learned, the more I liked about him.
+The more I learned, the more I liked him.
 He was a single father for 16 years with custody of two boys, and the third had recently left home.
 He had longevity at previous jobs if only to provide for his sons.
 He was kind and demonstrated compassion.

 He had good social filters and appropriate behavior in a mixed company.
 He seemed to be an excellent candidate for the instant grandfather to my young grandchildren.
 My grandchildren–with their healthy intuition for judging character–warmed up to him right away when we finally agreed to be a couple.